datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-external.md

 ## External Filter API Reference

-To create an External Filter, the `spec.type` must be set to `external`, and the `external` field must contain configuration for your external filter.
+To create an External Filter, the `spec.type` must be set to `external`, and the `external` field must contain the configuration for your external filter.

 ```yaml